What I Wish I Knew: 11 Simple Ways to Make Money Fast in Fae Farm

 They can be bought for a fairly cheap price.
 From caring for them you’ll be gifted 1 egg or piece of cotton per day.
 You can craft these into sellable items to make money in Fae Farm.

+Speak to Earline in Plains of Plenty.
 Jeremiah on the other hand sells Woolyhorns and Mamoos, which will also drop valuable products, but they aren’t available until after Chapter 3.

 10. Quick Travel

+As soon as you can I recommend crafting seals for your Wayshrines.
 There’s one right next to your homestead!
 This will save you so much time running from Saltwater Mines each day so you’ll have more time to earn money.

 11. Shipping Contracts